 How to Chart Your Fertility Cycle

 Why to Chart Your Fertility Cycle

 There are only a few days in a woman’s menstrual cycle during which she can get pregnant.
-For most women, the menstrual cycle lasts 28 days, out of which there are only six days when conception is possible: the five days before ovulation (when an ovary releases an egg) and the day of ovulation itself.
-If you are looking to get pregnant, charting your fertility cycle and knowing when you are actually able to be impregnated will increase your chances of successful conception.
+For most women, the menstrual cycle lasts 28 days.
+Conception is possible: the five days before ovulation and the day of ovulation itself.
+If you want to get pregnant, chart your fertility cycle.
+Knowing when you can conceive increases your chances.

+How to Chart Your Fertility Cycle